I’m Begging You: Learn How to Care for Your Feet Before Foisting Them Upon the Unsuspecting Masses

 “Pain from a stress fracture.
 Ingrown toenails with inflammation or even pus.
 Fungal nails, thick, yellow, beginning to stink.
 Men are stoics to the point of endangering their health.
 Women show up with the merest hint of … something they read about or heard from a friend.”

-So before you rip those socks off and expose us all to your nasty pandemic feet, please clean them up.
+So before you rip those socks off and expose us all to your nasty feet, please clean them up.
 If not for superficial reasons, then for your own health because …

 Besides looking unsightly, health issues can arise if you’re inattentive to your feet